-What Do I need to get on the air ?
-Well first and foremost you need a license.
-Without a license you can not go on the air.
+What Do I need to get on the air?
+The first thing you need is a license.
+Without a license, you cannot use the Amateur Bands.

-There is a entry level license, called the Foundaition Class license, which is pretty easy to obtain, and does not break the bank.
-You are restricted to 10 Watts and only certain bands, but it is enough to get on the air and talk to amateur radio enthusiasts all around the world.
+This is the entry level license, which is fairly easy to obtain, and doesn't break the bank.
+You are restricted to 10 Watts Transmitting Power and certain bands, but it is capable of getting you on the air and talking to amateur radio enthusiasts all around the world.

-The Wireless institute of Australia (WIA) has great information about the Foundaition Class license and how to obtain one.
+The Wireless institute of Australia (WIA) has great information about the Foundaition Class license and how to obtain it.
 Click here to read all about it.

 Base stations are designed for your home.
 You can spend a LOT of money on a high powered base station, but the reach is also much further then the smaller units.
 There are a LOT of used radios for sale in this world.
 The advice I received is most used radios cost as much as a new radio, and are being sold for a reason.

 I suggest you buy your first transceiver new from a reputable place and your learning curve will be somewhat shorter.
 Another piece of advice I received is to buy your first transceiver from one of the big three manufacturers in the marketplace: Icom, Kenwood, or Yaesu.